oliviahankash/CE-UY3013-Unconfined-Compression-Test/README.md

 Inputs:

-* A CSV containing file containing the Deformation (inches) and Dial Reading measurements from the Unconfined Compression Test experiment
+* A CSV containing file containing the Deformation (inches) and Dial Reading measurements from your Unconfined Compression Test experiment

 Outputs: